markuched13/markuched13.github.io/posts/htb/knife.md

 reset
 ```

-Only a user is prevent on the box
+Only a user is present on the box

 ```
 james@knife:/$ cd /home